[3.11] Melting Nova | 16m DPS, 6k life, acro/phase | Deathless Sirus A8

 The Wise Oak

-To be sure you're using it right, check your resistances on your character sheet.
-The higher value (between parenthesis) is your uncapped resistance.
-To benefit from it, you need your highest uncapped resistance to be fire.
-To fully benefit from it, you need all of your uncapped resistances to be equal.
+To be sure you're using it right, open your character sheet, go to Defence and check your resistances values between parenthesis - this is your uncapped resistance.
+To benefit from this flask, you need your highest uncapped resistance to be fire.
+To have the maximum benefit from it (hard to do), you need all of your uncapped resistances to be equal.
 In this case, all elements will both be highest and lowest, meaning that you will receive less damage from all of them (and still deal more damage with fire).

-Eternal Mana Flask (replace Quartz Flask for "no mana regen" maps)
+Eternal Mana Flask (replace Quartz Flask or Cinderswallow for "no mana regen" maps)

 Suffix: same as Quartz Flask

-he only mandatory jewel.
-Later on the game, I'd recommend you to get one with the "corrupted blood cannot be inflicted on you" implicit.
+The only mandatory jewel.
+Later on the game you can look for one with the "corrupted blood cannot be inflicted on you" implicit (or on another jewel you'll use).
 It's quite expensive but believe me, as a Cyclone user who attacks 15 times per second, it'll save you a lot against those Nemesis monsters.

 For the other affixes, our desired ones are related to damage, area damage, cold skills, fire damage, cold damage, spell damage, critical strike multiplier.
 Below are the affixes I've been looking for.
 There may be other useful ones.